 When it comes to smartphones, developers are known to be very picky and finicky.
-They do not directly go for top-of-the-line smartphones but instead go for ones that are pretty close to the top in terms of performance and day-to-day usage and also a value for the buck.
-Here are some of the best smartphone picks for developers.
+They do not directly go for top-of-the-line smartphones but instead go for ones that are pretty close to the top in terms of performance and are value for the money.
+Here are some of our best smartphone picks for developers.

 1. iPhone XR

 The iPhone XR was launched in 2018, but luckily enough it is a better deal now than when it was launched.
 For any developer who wants to get one of the latest iPhones mainly for the unparalleled iOS experience, and doesn’t care much for triple cameras and the latest A13 Bionic chip, can easily choose the XR which comes with the A12 processor.
 Its price has dropped from $749 to only $599, which is $100 less than the base model of the iPhone 11.

 The 6.1 inch liquid retina display is great but isn’t as good as the OLED display that comes in the newer phones.
 It packs all the latest features such as 4 k video recording, IP67 water and dust resistance rating, true-depth camera and face id.
 However, if you are comparing the XR to the XS or XS Max, and you believe that the photos won’t be as good due to the lack of the dual-lens setup, you can relax.
 The phone has the same wide-angle sensor as its costlier siblings and also delivers the same Smart HDR functionality.